compilorama/statorama/README.md

 - Diasables tracking when a local storage item with key/value `analytics=disabled` is found.
 - Disables tracking when user agent is considered a bot.

+### Initializating

+By initializing the lib, page view will be tracked automatically

 ``` javascript
 import statorama from '@compilorama/statorama';